 Keisha Starrett, is the 2016 Poetry Rivals Winner for her book of poetry Hysterical from Burning Eye Books.
 She is currently a doctoral student at Leeds Beckett University.

 Steven Zultanski, US poet, and author of several books of poetry with the Canadian publishing imprint Book Thug.
 Zultanski currently resides in Copenhagen and will be launching his new publication, On the Literary Means of Representing the Powerful as Powerless (information as material, York, 2018) at this poetry event.

-The event will support and nurture emerging talent.
+The event aimed to support and nurture emerging talent.

 About The INSIDE/OUT Lecture Series

-The INSIDE/OUT series offers historical, theoretical and critical analyses of the art, architecture and design.
+This lecture was presented as part of the INSIDE/OUT series which offers historical, theoretical and critical analyses of the art, architecture and design.
 Organised by Professor Simon Morris from the School of Art, Architecture & Design, the series offers a platform for internationally recognised practitioners to come and talk about their practice.
 All events are open to all.